bonfire-networks/website-blog/posts/bonfire-for-communities.md

 ### Do we have to host it ourselves or is this a SaaS service?

 There's no SaaS to sign up for: we don't sell it, and we're not going to become everyone's landlord (see the next question).
-But that doesn't mean you're on your own with the setup, maintenance, upgrades, and support.
-You absolutely can [self-host](https://docs.bonfirenetworks.org): it's free software and it always will be, and running your own is a first-class path we support and document.
-For a community that already has its own technical infrastructure or people with the skills, self-hosting makes real sense (and it's a different proposition from an individual running Bonfire Social solo for themselves).
-And you needn't figure it out alone: there's free peer support in our community channels, and we can help hands-on (up to setting it up with you, on your own infra) as a paid engagement if you'd rather have us help with it.
+You can [self-host](https://docs.bonfirenetworks.org): it's a first-class path we support and document, and it makes real sense for a community that already has its own infrastructure, or people with the skills.
+You needn't figure it out alone either.
+There's free peer support in our community channels, and we can set it up with you on your own infra as a paid engagement.

 But not every community has that, and going it alone isn't the only way to have autonomy: what matters is who governs, not just where the machines sit.
 People fending for themselves often end up renting from some big company's cloud anyway, each instance idling away rare-earth minerals and energy that sharing would spare.

 So there's a third option between "run everything yourself" and "pay a SaaS landlord": shared community infrastructure.
-We're members of [Co-op Cloud](https://coopcloud.tech/), a federation sharing deployment tools and recipes, alongside hosting co-ops like [CoQuest](https://coquest.coop/en), who are hosting [jacobin.social](https://jacobin.social).
+We're members of [Co-op Cloud](https://coopcloud.tech/), a federation sharing deployment tools and recipes, alongside hosting co-ops like [CoQuest](https://coquest.coop/en), who host [jacobin.social](https://jacobin.social) and help maintain the Co-op Cloud recipe that makes Bonfire straightforward for any co-op or self-hoster to deploy.
 Together we're building a [cooperative hosting network](/hosting/) on the model of community-supported agriculture: communities sustain shared infrastructure, and it sustains them.
 Self-host, join a co-op, or start one: the point is that it's your call.

 ### Why don't you run a public flagship instance?